dantrel1990/os-ticket-prereqs/README.md

 <img src="https://i.imgur.com/hiPfGP0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an image of all the files that need to be downloaded from instillation files before downloading osTicket.
+Above is an image of all the files that need to be downloaded from installation files before downloading osTicket.
 </p>
 <br />